jakie smary do gumy

 • Laboratory equipment

 Thickened with an aluminum complex, it uses white solids and PTFE as solid lubricants.
-Additionally, it is H1 certified by NSF for incidental food contact.
+It is also H1 certified by the NSF for incidental food contact.

-"WEICON PTFE-Spray is an oil-free, dry grease based on PTFE with excellent sliding properties.
-Adheres to all metal, wooden and rubber surfaces.
-High content
+"WEICON PTFE-Spray is an oil-free, dry lubricant based on PTFE with excellent sliding properties.
+It adheres to all metal, wood and rubber surfaces.
+The high content

-PTFE reduces the coefficient of friction, and the lubricant coating itself does not absorb dust, dirt or water, and is resistant to grease, oil and many chemicals.
+PTFE reduces the coefficient of friction, and the grease coating itself does not absorb dust, dirt or water, and is resistant to grease, oils and many chemicals.

-MOLYKOTE® 3451 Chemically resistant grease compatible with rubber and elastomers
+MOLYKOTE® 3451 Chemically Resistant Grease Compatible with Rubber and Elastomer

-Chemically resistant fluorosilicone grease, thickened PTFE grease, suitable for rubber lubrication.
+Chemically resistant fluorosilicone grease, PTFE thickened grease, suitable for lubricating rubber.

 what lubricants for rubber

-The highest grade of fluoride greases of all greases are also safe for rubber and can be used as a lubricant, especially in applications requiring contact with food.
-It is a non-toxic substance, which makes it an ideal choice for the food and pharmaceutical industries.
+Fluorinated greases are the highest class of all greases and are also safe for rubber and can be used as a lubricant, especially in applications requiring food contact.
+It is a non-toxic substance, making it an ideal choice for the food and pharmaceutical industries.

 • Colorless and odorless : PFPE greases are colorless, odorless and completely inert to most chemicals, including oxygen.
 They are also non-flammable and non-toxic, often certified for the food industry.